GenieFramework/StippleDownloads.jl/README.md

 To see the difference between calling with or without client info, duplicate the applications's tab and click the 'Download Text' button.

 Two identical files will be downloaded, because duplicating the tab establishes a synchronised copy of your app.
-To ensure that only the requesting client receives a file, you should include the client info via `event["_client"]`.
+To ensure that only the requesting client receives a file, you should restrict the download to the client via `event["_client"]` and make sure that the triggering button has an additional `:addclient` to include this information.

 ![Demo App](./docs/demo.png)